 2. Ensure Tyres Are Completely Dry

 Another factor that can cause tyres to have a patchy finish is if the tyre dressing was applied to a wet tyre.
 After washing your car, you should park it in the sun to allow the tyres to fully dry.
-Alternatively, you could use an old car drying towel to dry the tyres if you are impatient (like myself!).
+Alternatively, you could use an old car drying towel to dry the tyres if you are impatient (like me!).

 3. Apply The Dressing To The Tyres

 The application of tyre dressing varies as some come in the form of a gel whilst others are spray-on formulas.
 If you are using a gel, you will want to use an applicator because the product can make your hands very greasy.
-Whilst using the Meguiar’s Endurance Gel, we used the brand’s very own applicator, which worked well for evenly spreading the dressing.
+Whilst using Meguiar’s Endurance Gel, we used the brand’s very own applicator, which worked well for evenly spreading the dressing.
 As shown in the image below, apply a liberal amount upon the applicator and work your way around the tyre.

-If you are using a spray on formula such as the Autoglym Instant Dressing, you can simply spray it straight onto the tyre.
+If you are using a spray-on formula such as the Autoglym Instant Dressing, you can simply spray it straight onto the tyre.
 After a few minutes, the white residue dries onto the tyres to leave a great finish.
 The only issue we found whilst using a spray-on formula is that the spray can catch in the wind, which may spray onto the wheels or bodywork.